 The first step in obtaining a TRO is filing a lawsuit.
 A plaintiff seeking a TRO must typically file a motion or petition in addition to a verified complaint setting forth the necessary facts and elements establishing entitlement to a TRO.
 To be entitled to a TRO in Illinois, a plaintiff must have: (1) a clearly ascertained right in need of protection, (2) irreparable injury in the absence of an injunction, (3) no adequate remedy at law, and (4) a likelihood of success on the merits of the case.
 Courts consider the imminent threat of irreparable injury to be the most important factor when deciding whether to grant or deny a TRO.
 A hearing on a motion for a TRO is a summary proceeding.
 The court will not decide controverted facts or the merits in the context of a motion for a TRO.
 Procedures for obtaining a TRO can be found in Section 11-101 of the Illinois Code of Civil Procedure, 735 ILCS 11-01, and FRCP 65.

 The emergency business litigation attorneys at Lubin Austermuehle have over three decades of experience defending and prosecuting TRO motions and other emergency litigation claims in the federal and state courts in Illinois in a wide variety of business dispute lawsuits.
 We are knowledgeable regarding the complexities of emergency litigation and are calm and collected in emergency situations.
 We are committed to fighting for our clients' rights to emergency business relief.
 We have successfully defended and prosecuted scores of TROs and preliminary injunctions and then won on appeal in the expedited appeals that often follow injunction decisions.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated business separation, accounting and breach of fiduciary duty cases for clients all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at (833) 306-4933 or locally at (630) 333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.